GDG-IGDTUW/DSA-1/Linked Lists/Q1. Merge two sorted Linked Lists/question.md

 Link to Question : https://leetcode.com/problems/merge-two-sorted-lists/description/

-Provide a screenshot of the accepted solution on LeetCode, including the left pane.
+Provide a screenshot of the accepted solution on LeetCode, including the left pane in description of Pull request and push the solution.